xstr-me/api-spec/README.md

 - Initial release with basic health and version endpoints
 - Maven Central and NPM distribution support
 - **NEW: PHP/Composer distribution support with Symfony integration**
+- **NEW: Python/PyPI distribution support with comprehensive API access**
-- Automated publishing workflows for all three platforms
+- Automated publishing workflows for all four platforms

 ## Contributors